Saunved/next-mark-demo/content/index.md

   description: ""
 ---

-This is the demo website for the next-mark static site generator.
+This is the demo website for the next-mark blogging setup, built on top of Next.js.
 For the source code and documentation, please refer to the [GitHub link](https://github.com/Saunved/next-mark).